caavera/nextjs-store/README.md

 ---

 <p align="center">
-  Built as a learning project to explore Next.js 15 features and e-commerce development.
+  Built as a learning project to explore Next.js 15 features.
 </p>